The Many Woes of the Skutt 1027

 But my parents being their amazing selves started encouraging me.
 We made a list of necessary electrical components and headed off to Lowes the next day.
 The following night is spent using flashlights in the dark as dad and Carvel crawl around in the attic of our shop and rewire the building to accommodate my pain in the butt kiln.

 I must point out that if you are setting up a new kiln and need more juice than what your studio is currently set up with, please, please, please, hire a professional certified electrician.
 Will it cost money?
 Yes.
 Will it be worth it?
 Absolutely.
 Don’t skimp on anything electrical.
 Saving a few bucks isn’t worth burning your studio down.
 I am VERY lucky to have a mother and father who know just about anything there is to know about construction and home improvement so that I rarely have to hire anyone.

 Once the electric was up and running, we did a test fire with the air conditioning running with the kiln to make sure the breaker didn’t trip.
 Lucky for my sanity, it passed the test.

 We have now had several successful firings and other than the studio getting rather warm, we have not had any problems.
 If I could go back I wouldn’t change anything (except my attitude) because it did all work out for us.
 If you are looking to upgrade to a bigger kiln, research to see what how many amps the kiln will pull, not just the wattage.
 Then check to see what you’re currently sitting on.
 Keep in mind that you will need enough electricity to run things like the wheel, spray booth, and air conditioning along with the kiln.

-So in the end, the kiln fit through the doorway, the electrity was upgraded, and we managed to accomodate all safety precautions.
+So in the end, the kiln fit through the doorway, the electricity was upgraded, and we managed to accommodate all safety precautions.
 The world as we knew it did not end and once again it was proven that if there is a will, there is a way.
 Every obstacle in life should be seen as a learning experience.
 And I have learned a lot in the last few months thanks to this crazy business.